denten-books/plain-text/0-intro.md

 function of a case study in an engineer's education, as Henry Petroski explains in his *Invention by Design*, is to understand the ways by which one gets "from thought to thing" [@petroski_invention_1996, 3-7].
-From thought to thing would be another apt definition of poetics and another fitting subtitle to this book.
+From thought to thing would be another apt definition of poetics and an alternative subtitle to this book.
 Along with an literary and historical exposition, each of my chapters contains at least one literary thought-thing.
 Each chapter enacts a deconstruction---a literal taking apart---of that device.
 The epistemic object